PRAXIS TESTS - Test Requirements for Teacher Candidates

 Candidates must pass the PRAXIS Content Assessment prior to admission to the Integrative Studies (Block) portion of the Professional Education Program.
 Unit faculty will work with candidates who fail the content test to develop a professional growth plan aimed at addressing deficiencies identified by the assessment.
 Candidates who complete the plan may retake the content test and reapply for the Block the following semester.

 Utah state law requires that beginning teachers pass the PRAXIS II PLT within three years of entry into the profession in order to receive a Level II license to teach.
-Failing the PRAXIS PLT will not prevent a candidate from completing the Professional Education Program or from graduating from SUU, however, taking the test is a requirement of the college in order to be recommended for initial Level I licensure.
+Taking the PLT test, is a requirement of the Elementary Education Program in order to graduate.
+However, failing the PRAXIS PLT will not prevent a candidate from completing the Professional Education Program or from graduating from SUU.
+Both Elementary Education and Secondary Education students must take the test as it is a requirement of the college in order to be recommended for initial Level I licensure.
 The test is required primarily as a program assessment tool to identify strengths and weaknesses of beginning teachers produced by the Unit.

 The Elementary Education Praxis contains four sections (Reading/Language Arts, Mathematics, Social Studies, and Science).
 Sections can be taken individually so the whole test will not have to be retaken if only one section is failed.
 All sections must be passed before credit will be given.

 SUU faculty are committed to your success as a teacher and will work collaboratively with candidates who fail the PRAXIS PLT to develop a plan to guide their professional growth during their first year of teaching.
-For further information regarding the PRAXIS II tests visit the ETS web site (http://www.ets.org) or contact the SUU Teacher Education Department at 435-586-7802 or the Licensing Coordinator at 435-865-8320.
+For further information regarding the PRAXIS II tests visit the ETS web site (http://www.ets.org).